KSPModdingLibs/KSPCommunityFixes/README.md

 ##### 1.22.0
 - New modding patch : [ModUpgradePipeline](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/91) (@NathanKell)
-Further improve ConfigNode performance.
-The tunable settings blocks have been removed since base performance is high enough now. (@NathanKell)
+- Further improve ConfigNode performance.
+The tunable settings blocks have been removed since base performance is high enough now.
+They've been replaced by a single setting that enables not indenting save games and craft files on save, which offers a slight performance boost reading and writing and a fair amount of savings on disk. (@NathanKell)

 ##### 1.21.0
 - New performance / KSP bugfix patch : [PQSCoroutineLeak](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/85) (issue discovered by @Gameslinx)